emacsway/cache-dependencies/README.md

         ...
         {% addcachetags 'NewTag2' %}
         ...
+        {% if do_not_cache_condition %}
+            {% preventcachetags %}
+        {% endif %}
     {% endcachetags %}
     {% comment %}
         {% cachetags cache_name [tag1]  [tag2] ... [tags=tag_list] [timeout=3600] %}
         {% addcachetags tag_or_list_of_tags %}
         If context has attribute "request", then templatetag "cachetags" adds to request a new attribute "cache_tags" (instance of set() object) with all tags.
         If request already has attribute "cache_tags", and it's instance of set() object, then templatetag "cachetags" adds all tags to this object.
         You can use both, templatetag "cachetags" and decorator @cache_page().
         In this case, when @cache_page() decorator will save response, it will also adds all tags from request.cache_tags to cache.
         You need not worry about it.

+        If need, you can prevent caching by templatetag {% preventcachetags %}.
+        In this case also will be prevented @cache_page() decorator, if it's used, and context has attribute "request".
     {% endcomment %}

 #### view decorator